jostosh/wavenet/README.md

 script.

 ## Code structure
+- `train.py`: contains the code to setup the training
-- `wavenet.py`: contains the model and training mechanism
+- `wavenet.py`: contains the model
 - `datasets.py`: contains a `SimpleWaveForm` dataset that generates sines, sawtooths and square waveforms.
 - `util.py`: some non-relevant utilities